cotterman/Astro250_Python-for-Data-Scientists/hw08-GUIs-cotterman/README.txt

 ####################### Lessons Learned #######################################

-If we begin our class definition with something like:
+If we begin a class definition with something like:
     class Circle(Shape):
 then we are declaring that the class Circle shall inherit the attributes and methods from the class Shape.

 HasTraits is a class which supports creating graphical representations of attributes.
   #The HasTraits class enforces that the types of all the attributes are specified in the class definition.